adriapr/lab-guide/chapter-onboarding.md

 * what a first prototype might be
 * rough schedule

-Write this down in README.MD before the next weekly meeting.
+Write this down and ask me to review it when you are done.
 This description is not final and may change throughout your project.

 ## Literature